The Foundry

 Docker Hardening

 Build tools excluded from production stage.
-Alpine security
+Base image moved

-patches on every build.
-Common LLM shell agent tools (git,
+Node 24 floor.
+Common LLM shell agent tools (git, curl, wget,

 foundry9/quilltap on Docker Hub.